Jingo88/bestMovies/README.md

 ## <a name=objectives>Objectives</a>
-Your goal is to build a full fledge movie list web application.
-You will pull from an external API to request movie data.
-Users should be able to save their "favorite" movies and view that list any time they feel like it.
-(Persistance!).
-Here are some rules and guidelines:
+**Your mission, should you choose to accept it** is to build a web application using an external movie api.
+Users will be able to save their "favorite" movies and view the list of their saved movies at any time.
+(Persistance!). **This message will self destruct in five seconds.
+Good luck** Okay nothing will explode, just follow the requirements below:

-* You can only use Vanilla JavaScript
+* Your web application must use vanilla JavaScript
-* Use external APIs (OMDB is free and open, Rotten Tomatoes is free but needs a key)
-	* We will be using both because OMDB does not seem to return multiple movies even with the same or similar titles.
+* You will be using OMDB's free api
-* Users should be able to see a list of ALL movies with the searched title
+* Users should be able to see a list of ALL movies containing the searched title
-* Users should be able to click on a movie and see detailed information about the movie
+* Users should be able to click on a movie and view detailed information about that movie
-* Users can save a "favorite" movie
+* Users can save a movie to their "favorites list"
 * The saved movie must persist.
 * Users can view their list of favorite movies

 ## <a name=layout>Blueprint</a>
-Let's begin to think about the web app from an architecture standpoint.
-How do you want to build this?
-What npm packages will you need?
-What files will go in what folders?
+Let's begin by formatting the layout of our application.
+Below is a list of the directory structure.
+Feel free to visit the example in this repo for more details

 * Root Directory
-	* db
-	* node_modules
-	* public
-	* views
-	* .gitignore - ignore the files that are not going to github.
-This includes the node_modules file and the file where you will be storing your api data.
-	* package.json - This file is used for others to "npm install" packages.
-Make sure the versions are all up to date.
-	* api.txt file - where you can store your api key if you are using one
+	* Our root directory will have several files
 		* server.js
+		* .gitignore - Use this to ignore the node_modules and database
+		* package.json - Use this to keep the dependencies updated for npm installing elsewhere
-	* movies.db - after you create your schema use the sqlite3 command to create the database in the root folder
+		* movies.db - when you run your schema, your movies database should be in the root folder

-* db
+	* The subfolders should be similar to this
+		* node_modules - holds your npm packages, will be ignored on git push.
+It will be created and populated by itself when you npm install packages
+		* public - contains your front end javascript and css stylesheet files
+		* views - contains your ejs file/s
-	* schema.sql - use this to create your database
+		* db - contains your schema, and seed files

-* public
-	* main.js - Your main.js file will be making the request to the express server, and doing DOM manipulation
-	* style.css - Looks aren't everything but they sure as hell count

-* views
-	* login.ejs- initial page people see when they visit your site
-	* index.ejs - after logging in this will be a single page app making ajax calls to the external apis

 ## <a name=npm>NPM Packages</a>
 What are the dependencies we should input into our "package.json" file?